-image

 Figure S2.
+Cefoperazone-treated mice with increased Sobs have increased abundance initially low abundant OTUs.
+Relative abundance of each OTU plotted for mice treated with cefoperazone.
+OTUs arranged numerically along the x-axis.
+Each point is the relative abundance of a single OTU of an individual mouse.
+Split at Sobs = 120 to separate the communities that increased in α-diversity above the α-diversity in the untreated initial communities (Figure 2).
+Sobs < 120 - Initial N = 16, Time of Challenge N = 9, End N = 15; Sobs > 120 - Initial N = 0, Time of Challenge N = 6, End N = 1.

+Figure S3. α-diversity of communities from cefoperazone-treated mice that remained colonized with C. difficile was not different by antibiotic dosage.
+Sobs and inverse simpson were plotted by the time point, C. difficile colonization outcome, and cefoperazone dosage and tested by Wilcoxon rank sum test with Benjamini-Hochberg correction for differences.
+The group with the largest difference, at the time of challenge for mice that remained colonized, was not significant (P = 0.1142857).
+Mice that remained colonized are represented with filled points and those that cleared are unfilled.
+Points are shaped by cefoperazone dosage - circle 0.1 mg/mL, triangle 0.3 mg/mL, 0.5 mg/mL.

+Figure S4.
 Temporally differing OTU for cefoperazone-treated mice that cleared C. difficile colonization.
 Bold points are median relative abundance and transparent points are relative abundance of individual mice.
 Lines connect points within each comparison to show difference in medians.
 Arrows point in the direction of the temporal change of the relative abundance.
 Only OTUs at time points with statistically significant differences, P < 0.05, were plotted (calculated by Wilcoxon rank sum test with Benjamini-Hochberg correction).
 Limit of detection (LOD).

-image

-Figure S3.
+Figure S5.
 Bacterial community at the time of infection can classify endpoint colonization.
 Classification performance of L2 logistic regression.
 Area under the receiver-operator curve for classifying if the community will remain colonized based on the OTUs present at the time of C. difficile infection (Day 0).
 Cross-validation of model performed on half of the data to tune model (CV AUC) and then tuned model was tested on the held-out data (Test AUC).